floating-ui/floating-ui/docs/_includes/popper-documentation.md

 you want to integrate Popper.js inside a framework or view library and you want to delegate all the DOM manipulations to it.

+Note that if you disable this modifier, you must make sure the popper element has its position set to `absolute` before Popper.js can do its work!

 Just disable this modifier and define you own to achieve the desired effect.

 **Kind**: inner property of [<code>modifiers</code>](#modifiers)